Rankings and measurements

 About the Testing Procedure

 All vehicles are tested to the same test procedure (drive cycle) under carefully controlled conditions in specialised vehicle emission laboratories.
 The test methods used for determining exhaust emissions and fuel consumption are specified in the ADRs.
 The same drive cycle is used for determining air pollutant emissions, CO2 emissions and fuel consumption.
-The ADRs adopt the test methods from the relevant regulations adopted through the (UN R83 and UN R101).
+The ADRs adopt the test methods from the relevant regulations adopted through the United Nations World Forum for the Harmonisation of Vehicle Regulations (UN R83 and UN R101).

 As the results displayed in the GVG are based on a standardised drive cycle, different vehicle models can be compared with confidence.
 However, no test can simulate all possible combinations of conditions that may be experienced on the road.
 Real world emissions and fuel consumption may vary from the results provided in the Green Vehicle Guide, depending upon a number of factors including driving and road conditions, driver behaviour and the condition of the vehicle.